 - The 500+ Club: Only 6 players have hit a six measured at over 120 meters in international cricket.

-- Speed vs Distance: Brett Lee, one of the fastest bowlers, also hit one of the longest sixes (143m).
+- Speed vs Distance: Brett Lee, one of the fastest bowlers ever, also hit one of the longest sixes (143m) β proving pace bowlers can also bat!

-- Consistent Power: Rohit Sharma has hit 3 double-centuries in ODIs, and each had 12+ sixes.
+- Consistent Power: Rohit Sharma has hit 3 double-centuries in ODIs, and each innings had 12 or more sixes.

 - The 100mph Club: Only 4 bowlers have officially broken the 100mph (160.9 km/h) barrier: Shoaib Akhtar, Brett Lee, Shaun Tait, and Mohammad Sami.

-- Women’s Power: Australia’s Ellyse Perry hit a 82m six in Women’s T20 – one of the longest in women’s cricket.
+- Women’s Power: Australia’s Ellyse Perry hit an 82m six in Women’s T20 β one of the longest in women’s cricket.

 | Era | Average Six Distance | Fastest Ball | Remark |